-Daneil Kahneman (2010), study on "How memories experience influence behavior" points out that the decisions we make are based on our memories, not our experiences.
+Daneil Kahneman (2010), points out that the decisions we make are based on our memories, not our experiences.
 This distinction between experience and memory is especially important as related to luxury brands.
 Unlike supermarket products and neighborhood restaurants, for which price, utility, and availability are important; the vital ingredient for success in luxury product and service segments is consumer experience.
 Kahneman cites travel as a great change-inducing experience.
 Because travel provides an ongoing supply of new and novel experiences, it is an almost perfect memory-making activity.
 It is a guaranteed path for the affluent to achieve their goal of long-term quality of life.
 The lesson for luxury goods marketers is that they need to satisfy the needs of the Experiencing Self so that consumers are drawn to them; while they also provide experiential change that the Remembering Self can use to create memories which will bring those consumers back again.

-Bhatt Snehal j (2015), in a study on "A comparative Study of the Tourist Behavior Toward Travel and Factors Considered While Selecting Tours and Travel Destination in the selected cities of Gujarat" reports that every tourist is different and so attracted by tourist destinations, prefers to engage in different activities during vacation period, likes varied entertainment facilities and complains about different aspects of their vacation.
+Bhatt Snehal j (2015), reports that every tourist is different and so attracted by tourist destinations, prefers to engage in different activities during vacation period, likes varied entertainment facilities and complains about different aspects of their vacation.
 The major factors considered by tourists for selecting a tour destination are the distinctiveness of the place, their budget for the trip, choice and preference of their family.

-Rajesh R (2013), in his study on "Impact of tourist perceptions, destination image and tourist satisfaction on destination loyalty" developed a holistic model for destination loyalty with five constructs that are pre trip image, post trip image, destination image, tourist satisfaction and destination loyalty.
-Analyzing the antecedents of tourist perception, destination image, and tourist satisfaction on destination loyalty may provide insight in the process of creating destination loyalty at both construct and indicator level.
+Rajesh R (2013), developed a holistic model for destination loyalty with five constructs that are pre trip image, post trip image, destination image, tourist satisfaction and destination loyalty.
+Analyzing the antecedents of tourist perception, destination image, tourist satisfaction and destination loyalty may provide insight in the process of creating destination loyalty at both construct and indicator level.

-Choibamroong, T (2006), conducted a study on "Knowledge of tourist behavior: A key success factor for managers in Tourism business" and stressed that understanding consumer behavior is very useful for developing tourism products.
+Choibamroong, T (2006), stressed that understanding consumer behavior is very useful for developing tourism products.
 It is an integral source of information for promoting tourism products particularly in this globalized era in which the pattern of tourist travelling is highly influenced by global factors.

-Analysis of potential Tourist's Behavior in the process of deciding upon a tourist destination by L Djeri (2014), noted that the growth of standard of living brought extra available money, but less free time which are two basic preconditions for participation in tourism.
+L Djeri (2014) noted that the growth of standard of living brought extra available money, but less free time which are two basic preconditions for participation in tourism.
 As the answer to the fast tempo of modern urban life style, there is a growing need for intact, unpolluted areas.
 Personal safety has been noted as one of the critical criteria in reaching the final decision, accompanied with the concern for personal health.

-Sustainable tourist behavior-a discussion of opportunities for change by A, Budeanu (2007), discussed that people have intrinsic reasons for not behaving in a responsible manner, related to habits, convenience and personal preferences.
+A, Budeanu (2007), discussed that people have intrinsic reasons for not behaving in a responsible manner, related to habits, convenience and personal preferences.
 Conflicts between motivations for tourist choices and environmental ones have the potential to hinder sustainable tourist behavior.

-Tourists Spot Buying behavior: An Analytical Study by Mondal S (2015), noted that the behavioral pattern of tourists, being the consumer of the tourism industry is judged on the basis of four different factors such as psychological factors, personal factors, social factors and cultural factors.
+Mondal S (2015), noted that the behavioral pattern of tourists, being the consumer of the tourism industry is judged on the basis of four different factors such as psychological factors, personal factors, social factors and cultural factors.
 The thorough knowledge about these influential factors induces a tourist in preferring a particular destination over other is essential for marketers to bridge the gap between the offer and expectation.

+II.
 METHODOLOGY